totaldebug/totaldebug.uk/_posts/2014-01-08-use-google-authenticator-ssh.md

 Answer each of the question to best suit your needs – I said Yes to everything except the “you can increase the window from its default size of 1:30min to about 4min.

----
-**NOTE**

-The emergency scratch codes are one-time use verification codes in the event your phone is unavailable.
-So save these somewhere save!
+> The emergency scratch codes are one-time use verification codes in the event your phone is unavailable.
+So save these somewhere safe!

----
+{: .prompt-info }

 In your browser, load the URL noted above; it will show a QRCode that you can scan into your phone using the Google Authenticator application for Android, iPhone or Blackberry.
 If you already have a Google Authenticator token being generated on your phone, you can add a new one and it will display them both.